The best appliance deals to buy now during Amazon's Prime Early Access Sale 2022 | CNN Underscored

 Want more Amazon deals?
 Visit CNN Underscored’s Guide to the Prime Early Access Sale for wall-to-wall coverage of the best discounts to be found during the event.

 Appliances can make our lives so much easier.
-Whether you’re looking for Roomba vacuums or Breville coffeemakers, Amazon has the home and kitchen appliance deals you’ve been waiting for on sale for the Prime Early Access Sale, which is available to Prime subscribers for two days only.
+Whether you’re looking for Roomba vacuums or Breville coffeemakers, Amazon has the home and kitchen appliance deals you’ve been waiting for on sale for the Prime Early Access Sale, also known as October Prime Day, which is available to Prime subscribers for two days only.
 To make things easier for you, we’re focusing our coverage on products we’ve personally tested and products we find through our research to be truly steep discounts (either at or near their lowest pricing).

 Kitchen deals